peter-sattler/money-transfer-ui/README.md

 This web user interface (UI) was created for and submitted as the final project in a JAVASCRIPT - FULL STACK WEB DEVELOPMENT (INFO1-CE9755) course which I attended at New York University's School of Professional Studies (NYU SPS) during the Summer of 2019.
 As such, it concentrates on the basics; avoiding heavy Javascript frameworks like JQuery.

-Special thanks to Professor Sam Sultan (http://samsultan.com) for his humor, patience and knowledge of Javascript.
-You are an excellent instructor.
-It was a pleasure to be part of your class.

 # Project Requirements

 Design and develop a web project on any subject you wish, providing that the content of the project includes dynamic DHTML effects/behavior, event handling, at least one form with form validation, and cookies or web storage.